-AFWA works with USGS staff (IPBES U.S. Focal Point) to provide input on IPBES assessments.
-Most recently, AFWA and the states reviewed and commented on the thematic assessment on sustainable use and its summary for policymakers.
-The AFWA International Relations Committee developed a briefing paper related to this assessment and the CBD's GBF.
+AFWA works with USGS staff (IPBES U.S. Focal Point) to provide input on IPBES assessments, as appropriate.
+The AFWA International Relations Committee developed a briefing paper related to the sustainable use assessment and the CBD's GBF.

 The Convention on the Conservation of Migratory Species of Wild Animals (CMS)